turingschool/curriculum-site/module1/lessons/the_lookup_chain.md

 ---
-title: Object-Oriented Programming
+title: The Lookup Chain
 length: 60min
 layout: page
 ---

 ## Learning Goals

-* Understand and explain the Look Up Chain and how it relates to the principle of Polymorphism in Object-Oriented Programming.
+* Understand and explain the Lookup Chain and how it relates to the principle of Polymorphism in Object-Oriented Programming.
 * Explore how Ruby's object model facilitates this principle.

 ## Vocabulary